New easements should be identified on the face of the plan using alpha symbols only.

 - the easement site should be defined, and

-- the statement of intention to dedicate the road endorsed in the statements panel on the administration sheet should be stated as being subject to the easement and the statement of intention should be accepted by the Authorised Person, General Manager of the Council or Accredited Certifier.
+- the statement of intention to dedicate the road endorsed in the statements panel on the administration sheet should be stated as being subject to the easement and the statement of intention should be accepted by the Authorised Person, General Manager of the Council or registered Certifier.

 The parties in receipt of the benefit of the easement are not required to sign the plan.